Ruegen/angular-proj-challenge/readme.md

 ## api

 User service that fetches both json files as and returns them as one promise (using `$q.all`) and then returns the users and users avatars.
 I then map each user to their avatar and append the avatar.
 Finally I sort them alphabetically.
+I figured this would be a better approach as I didn't want to make extra api calls for the avatars as that would tax the server in a real world scenario.

 # ui-router